Brome mosaic virus: Hosts and symptoms

-BMV commonly infects Bromus inermis (see Bromus) and other grasses, can be found almost anywhere wheat is grown.
+Brome mosaic virus commonly infects Bromus inermis (see Bromus) and other grasses, can be found almost anywhere wheat is grown.
 It is also one of the few grass viruses that infects dicotyledonous plants, such as soybean; however, it primarily infects monocotyledonous plants, such as barley and others in the family Gramineae.
-The diagnostic species of this disease is maize, where seedlings show a variety of symptoms of this diseases, (dpvweb.net).
+The diagnostic species of this disease is maize, where seedlings show a variety of symptoms of this diseases.
 Its propagation species is barley, which displays a mild mosaic.
-The assay species of this disease is Chenopodium Hybridum, (dpvweb.net).
-The symptoms of BMV are similar to most mosaic viruses.
-The symptoms consist of stunted growth, lesions, mosaic leaves, and death, (researchgate.net).
+The assay species of this disease is Chenopodium Hybridum.
+The symptoms of brome mosaic virus infection are similar to those of most mosaic viruses.
+The symptoms consist of stunted growth, lesions, mosaic leaves, and death.
 These symptoms generally appear around 10 days after germination of the host plant.
 The symptoms of this disease affect maize and barley plants the most.

-In 2015, it was found that BMV had coinfected Triticale with Wheat Streak Mosaic Virus.
-This was the first report of coinfection between those two viruses and raises and the first report of BMV infecting Triticale.
+In 2015, it was found that brome mosaic virus had coinfected triticale with wheat streak mosaic virus.
+This was the first report of coinfection between those two viruses and raises and the first report of brome mosaic virus infecting triticale.
 This raises questions on whether or not the two viruses share a common vector and how they interact with each other.
-They are currently researching further into this occurrence (K. Trzmiel, 2015).
+They are currently researching further into this occurrence.

 Management

-As of now there is no treatment for this virus once the plant has been infected.
-There are only measures of prevention of this disease.
+Currently, there is no treatment for this virus once the plant has been infected, only preventative measures.
 One option is to use a strain of plant that is resistant to this virus.
-Since this is a virus fungicides will have no effect on the spread or infection of this disease.
-Make sure to remove all perennial weeds in the area and to use insecticide to help kill vectors of this disease, (plantnatural.com).
-Make sure to clean equipment and hands before contact with plants.
-Lastly, removal of infected plants is crucial to the health of surrounding plants and is key to stopping the spread of this disease, (Wheat Streak Mosaic Virus on Wheat: Biology and Management).
+As this is a virus, fungicides will have no effect on the spread or infection of this disease.
+It is important to remove all perennial weeds in the area and to use insecticide to help kill vectors of this disease. and to thoroughly clean equipment and hands before contact with plants.
+The removal of any infected plants protects the health of surrounding plants by stopping the spread of the disease.
 There are currently no biological control methods to combat this virus.
 It has been found that the most effective way to combat this virus is to use strains of crop that have resistance to this virus and to use pesticides to remove any vectors that could carry this disease because one of the number one causes of this disease vectors transmitting it to multiple plants after taking up the virus.